t4d-gmbh/powerbi-example-surfspots/doc/key_concepts.md

 In Power BI all measures are attached to this table.

-It is now possible to let the user select (in a slicer) which measure is used for a visual.
+Instead of creating a visual for each measure, we can let the user select (in a slicer) a measure for a visual.
-For this we create the following measure:
+For this we create the following additional measure:

     __selected_kpi = SWITCH(